Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Numerical Results

 where \(z_{\alpha/2}\) is the standard Normal quantile.
 If the \ac{CI} in Eq.~\eqref{eq:ci} contains zero, we conclude that the difference between the two models is not statistically significant.
 Otherwise, we conclude that the difference is statistically significant, i.e., that model $A$ outperforms model $B$ if the entire \ac{CI} lies above zero and, conversely, that $B$ outperforms $A$ if it lies below zero.

 In order to perform the pairwise comparisons, we followed the methodology described above by performing $N_e=30$ independent runs for each model given a region and an augmentation rate, considering a confidence level of 95\% (i.e., $\alpha = 0.05$).
 Fig.~\ref{fig:wknn_comparison} summarizes these pairwise comparisons for each region: rows and columns index augmentation rates \(A\in\{1,5,10,20,30\}\), and each cell indicates whether the difference in the chosen positioning metric between the row- and column-level is statistically positive, negative, or not significant, highlighting both monotonic trends and saturation points.

-The results show that in dense and small-area regions (city center and stadium scenarios) improvements are observed up to moderate augmentation (such as \(A=10\)-\(20\)) and then saturate: pairwise tests show no statistically significant gain when moving from \(A=20\) to \(A=30\).
-Similarly, in the airport scenario, the gains are marginal at high augmentation rates, underscoring that beyond a region-dependent saturation point, adding more synthetic samples yields diminishing returns and is unlikely to improve positioning further.
-Conversely, in the highway scenario, characterized by highly anisotropic sampling and low density, the improvement continues to larger augmentation rates and the pairwise matrices indicate significant gains up to \(A=30\).
-Overall, these comparisons confirm that mobile data augmentation can substantially improve positioning, especially in sparse regions, and that improvements tend to plateau beyond a region-dependent augmentation level.
+These results reveal a clear structural difference between the considered areas.
+In the city center scenario, which features the highest UE density, we observe that performance saturates starting at moderate augmentation rates ($A=10$).
+In denser scenarios, such as stadium and airport, the transition from $A=20$ to $A=30$ yields no significant gain, suggesting that the synthetic data has effectively filled the spatial gaps within the radio map.
+In contrast, the highway scenario, which features the lowest UE density, exhibits a sustained improvement, with significant gains persisting up to $A=30$.
+This behavior is driven by the highly sparse nature of \ac{MDT} data in this area.
+Consequently, we conclude that the saturation point for positioning accuracy is inversely related to the initial UE density of the training data: sparse topologies (e.g., highway) exhibit sustained performance gains at higher augmentation rates, whereas dense environments rapidly converge to a saturation point.